2026 Speakers Bureau Library

 Compost and Soil: It’s All About What’s Below Your Feet

-Synopsis: Soil is alive.
+Soil is alive, and healthy soil is what makes your garden grow!
 Learn how to create great soil by using compost and working with mother nature.
-It’s about creating sustainable and healthy soil that makes your garden grow.

 Composting

-Synopsis: What is compost, how is it made?
-Come find out what it takes to make compost in your backyard.
-Learn the difference between hot and cold composting.
-Learn how to use compost in your garden and beds.
+What is compost, and how is it made?
+Find out what it takes to make compost in your backyard.
+Learn the difference between hot and cold composting, as well as how to use compost in your garden beds.

 Veggie Gardening with EASE